 Club Events organised during the year are broad and varied.
 These can range from Display Days to weekends away, touring with your Rover and fellow Members.
 The Biennial Rove, the National gathering of Australian Rover Clubs is hosted alternatively in each Mainland State.
-The next Rove in 2016 will be hosted by the Western Australian Rover Owners Club.
+(See National Rove Page here)

 If you are a prospective member or just interested in Rover cars you are most welcome to come along to one of our Monthly meetings.
 They are held every month (except for January and December) usually on the second Friday of each month at the Club Rooms commencing at 8.00pm: